Read time 6 minutes

 Step 3- Now choose among the various options to take the archive and browse a folder location for the archive folder.

 Step 4- And finally click on the OK button

-All the methods are easy to perform and do not require high technical skills.
-Also, if you face corruption issues with the saved PST files or due for some reason the file is not accessible, you can repair and recover corrupt PST file using the third-party tool – Kernel for Outlook PST Repair.
-The tool offers veracious features that efficiently recover complete data from any corrupt PST file.
+All of these methods are user-friendly and do not demand advanced technical skills.
+Furthermore, in the event that you encounter corruption issues with your saved PST files or they become inaccessible for any reason, you can employ a third-party tool such as Kernel for Outlook PST Repair for repair and recovery.
+This tool provides robust features designed to effectively recover complete data from any corrupt PST file.